 The ride on the KD Trey 5 VIII actually felt super cool.
 Initially.

 Renew is some seriously fun stuff to hoop in – it’s comfortable, yields a lot of full-length impact protection, and provides that pillowy feel underfoot if you like that sorta thing.

 So I initially thought I’m strapped in for a fun ride that kind of felt tailored for a big guy.

-I quickly found myself feeling like in a different setup – the shoe now feels quick, fairly low to the ground, and much more responsive than it initially was.
+I quickly found myself feeling like in a different setup – the shoe now feels quicker, fairly low to the ground, and the ride just feels more “energetic” than it initially was.